square/dagger/README.md

-In a Maven project, one would include the runtime in the dependencies section of your `pom.xml` (replacing `${dagger.version}` with the appropriate current release), and the `dagger-compiler` artifact as a dependency of the compiler
+In a Maven project, one would include the runtime in the dependencies section of your `pom.xml` (replacing `${dagger.version}` with the appropriate current release), and the `dagger-compiler` artifact as an "optional" dependency:
-plugin:

 ```xml
 <dependencies>